 - This event has passed.

-Directions: Knox Makers parking and entrance is located in the fenced area around the back of the SPARK building.
+Directions- Knox Makers parking and entrance is located around the back of the SPARK building in the fenced in area.

 Knox Makers is a place for the Knoxville area’s engineers, artists, hobbyists, innovators, educators and entrepreneurs to work and play.
 We are a technology and art collective dedicated to the promotion of creativity enabled and informed by science.
 Our lectures, workshops, and outreach programs inspire and educate both members and the general public.
 Our workshop provides members with both the space for large projects and the tools to complete them.
 We are a non-profit educational organization supported by member dues and staffed by volunteers.